 I can’t paint, but I invented a painting in my mind, because I wanted to see if I could put a narrative into a static image.
-My idea features a large park in glorious summer sunshine.
+My picture idea features a city park in glorious summer sunshine.
 There’s a playground.
 Children clamber and run.
 An open space.
 Jumpers for goalposts.
 Kids throw bread for ducks on a pond.
 Café.
 Cyclist.
 Ice cream.
 Frisbee.
 Picnic.
-There is a tennis court.
-There is a young lady inside the tennis court.
+There are tennis courts.
+Empty but for one young woman.
 She’s dressed for tennis, but she is a lone figure.
 She leans on the fence as if trapped by it; racket down to her side.
 She looks out wistfully through the fence across… at the children in the playground and their parents chatting.

 Now you have found her in the painting what can you tell me about her life?
 Can you invent her backstory?
 I feel sure you can.
 Sit back and have a little think about her before you read on.
 Focus on her.
 Zoom in to her life.
 What does she look like?
 What is she thinking?
 What do you think her life is like?

 The setup in the painting is enough to inspire her story; I’m guessing you have the same starting point as me.
 She desperately wants children.
-There’s only so much tennis you can play in an unfulfilled life, and despite her career, money, time, parties… she wants a child.
+There’s only so much tennis you can play in an unfulfilled life, and despite her career, money, spare time, parties… she wants a child.
 Now go deeper.
 Think about where she lives.
 The people in her life.
 What she does.
 What she wants.
 What are the conflicts in her life?
 Now make the whole image move in your mind.
 Make time pass and change happen, like watching a movie.
 Do you feel the sunshine?
 Does the scene change?